What USP <797> has to say about beyond-use dating of stock bags

 Hopefully the USP committee will address this issue in the next revision of USP <797>.

-4 thoughts on “What USP <797> has to say about beyond-use dating of stock bags”
+4 responses to “What USP <797> has to say about beyond-use dating of stock bags”

 Let’s consider another angle.
 What is (some might say) the most common use of stock bags?
 Pediatric dilutions.